Sharp nonuniqueness for the Navier-Stokes equations: Introduction

 The second step uses a convex integration scheme to add another perturbation to the concentrated solution, reducing the size of the stress error.
-This convex integration technique has been developed over the last decades, see for instance \cite{MR2600877,MR3090182,MR3374958,1701.08678,MR3866888,MR3898708,MR3951691} and references therein, since its inception to fluid dynamics in \cite{MR2600877}.
+This convex integration technique has been developed over the last decades, see for instance \cite{MR2600877,MR3090182,MR3374958,MR3302631,1701.08678,MR3866888,MR3898708,MR3951691} and references therein, since its inception to fluid dynamics in \cite{MR2600877}.
+For the Navier-Stokes equations, this typically consists of adding carefully designed velocity perturbation so that the nonlinear interaction balance the stress error in a suitable sense.
 In particular, its latest iteration for the transport equation in \cite{2004.09538} allows us to achieve a very high level of temporal concentration of the perturbation in the sense that higher Sobolev norms blow up while their time averages remain bounded.
+This is done by adding in temporal oscillations that are also highly intermittent in the velocity perturbation.
 The introduction of temporal concentration in the convex integration scheme allows us to trade temporal integrability for spatial regularity, answering a question raised in \cite[Problem 4.4]{BV2021}.
+In fact, the velocity perturbation oscillates much faster in time than in space, which is vital to obtain the sharp bounds $L^p_t L^\infty \cap L^1_t W^{1,q}$.
 To avoid a dimensional loss, the ``building blocks'' used in the scheme are almost spatially homogeneous, in stark contrast to \cite{MR3898708,MR3951691,1809.00600}.

 The most difficult and important part of the iterative scheme is ensuring that the perturbation $w$ satisfies the regularity $w \in L^p_t L^\infty \cap L^1_t W^{1,q}$, while at the same time successfully reducing the size of the stress error.
 This boils down to balancing four different aspects of the perturbation: temporal and spatial oscillation/concentration.
-In the present work, the leading order effects are temporal concentration and spatial oscillation, whereas temporal oscillation and spatial concentration effectively play no role and are kept to a minimum.
+Intuitively, it is known that concentration may be used to trade integrability for derivative, while oscillation allows for gaining derivative with differential operators with negative order.
+In the present work, the leading order effects are temporal concentration and spatial oscillation which contribute most to getting the sharp regularity $L^p_t L^\infty \cap L^1_t W^{1,q}$, whereas temporal oscillation and spatial concentration effectively play minor roles.
+Among other small technical improvements, the temporal oscillation is a necessary part of the space-time convex integration scheme in \cite{2004.09538} and the spatial oscillation is used to get negligible interference between the building blocks especially in 2D.
+We refer to the discussion in Section \ref{subsec:osc_con} for more details.